The summer has been rough on my Sadhana. There – I said it.

 THE MAGNIFICENT NINE

-These nine exercises were recommended by Yogi Bhajan in 1988 as a daily practice for every woman to maintain her youth and beauty.
+These nine exercises were recommended as a daily practice for every woman to maintain her youth and beauty.

 1. Cat Stretch – Lying on the back, stretch the arms above the head on the ground.
 Keeping the shoulders on the ground, bend one knee over onto the ground of the opposite side of the body.
 Do the same with the other leg.